yansh/privacy-bias/README.md

 * `run_experiments.sh`  - bash script to run prompts agains the LLMs
 * `export_figures.sh`  - bash script to export all the paper figures

+### Notes:

+- **Raw Data Storage**:
+  The repository contains raw CSV which requires >3GB of storage to unarchive.

+- **Plot Reproducibility**:
+  Plots can be reproduced without a GPU, using dataframes containing processed raw data.

+- **GPU & API Keys**:
+  Running new models requires a GPU and Hugging Face API keys.

 ## Hardware Requirements